Your written profile is gold mine of opportunity. A lot of guys overlook it. Here's why you shouldn't, plus 25 easy ways to take advantage of it.

 Except when girls get a great message, it doesn’t mean we immediately hit Reply.
 First, we look at your profile.

 Your great first message tells girls to give your profile a shot.
 What you write about yourself is the final word on whether we reply.
+Oh your username can also tell us a lot about you, so make sure to have something descriptive!

 "So my written profile actually seals the deal?"